ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 </div>

 Ofcourse, the first apple follows the laws of nature.
 But what is happening to the second and third apple?
-If we observe this closely, the second apple travels at a constant speed for the whole duration - kind of like the line in figure 2 and figure 4.
+If we observe this closely, the second apple travels at a constant speed for the whole duration - like the line in figure 2 and figure 4.

-The third apple - it travels with one speed first and then picks up a second speed - kind of like the lines in figure 3 and figure 5.
+The third apple - it travels with one speed first and then picks up a second speed - like the lines in figure 3 and figure 5.

 So, the only figures left now are figure 6 & figure 1 - and that is what our actual apple follows!
 It has a speed that slowly increases as time goes by.
 And this is what we an `acceleration`.
 So in essence, we have three different properties here - `position, speed and acceleration`.